Avant Staked USD (SAVUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Avant Staked USD Historical Price

-According to the latest data gathered on Avant Staked USD live price page, the current price of Avant Staked USD is 1.039USD.
-The circulating supply of Avant Staked USD(SAVUSD) is 42.13M SAVUSD , giving it a market capitalization of $43.76M.
+According to the latest data gathered on Avant Staked USD live price page, the current price of Avant Staked USD is 1.038USD.
+The circulating supply of Avant Staked USD(SAVUSD) is 45.78M SAVUSD , giving it a market capitalization of $47.54M.

 The Avant Staked USD Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SAVUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.